Business Analysis and UX/UI Design Collaboration

 Imagine the work done to publish a newspaper.
 The ideas are written by the writer, to be edited by an editor, and published by a publisher.
 The three work in harmony to deliver a product to an intended audience and each is paid due diligence.
 The publisher decides whether the project fits the criteria of the brand but also appeals to consumers.
 The editor deals with the nuance of the text, utilizing research and knowledge of language to cut and shape the text the readers can digest.
 The writer uses their creativity and language to deliver a message in a meaningful way.

 The process between an idea to a product is long and arduous but methodical.
 The idea of wanting, and then needing something doesn’t come from thin air.
 A trifecta of a Business Analyst, User Experience Designer, and User Interface Designer weave the perfect combination of consumer needs and business needs.
-They are the people who are responsible for bringing you the best product or service, They make people want things.
+They are the people who are responsible for bringing you the best UX/UI design company product or service.
+They make people want things.
 But what do they do exactly?

 Short Differences Between UX and UI Designer